Distributed Energy Resources

 Summary

-Use of distributed energy resources (DERs) can provide significant benefits but may also create operational and economic issues for electric utilities, which should be addressed at the local and state level.
+Use of distributed energy resources (DERs) can provide significant benefits but may also create operational and economic issues for electric utilities, which should be addressed at the local and state levels.

-APPA supports federal regulatory policies under which DERs cannot participate in wholesale electric markets without the consent of state and local regulators.
+APPA supports federal regulatory policies under which DERs can only participate in wholesale electric markets with the consent of state and local regulators.

 Background

-In a shift from the traditional electric power paradigm, utilities and utility customers are installing DERs, including distributed generation (DG) facilities that employ small-scale technologies to produce or dispatch electricity closer to the end use of power.
-DERs include demand-side management tools, such as demand response and efficiency programs, and DG resources, such as solar photovoltaic installations, small wind turbines, combined heat and power, fuel cells, micro-turbines, and storage devices (e.g., large lithium batteries or grid-connected electric vehicles (EVs)).
+In a shift from the traditional electric power paradigm, utilities and their customers are installing DERs, including distributed generation (DG) facilities that employ small-scale technologies to produce or dispatch electricity closer to the end use of power.
+DERs include demand-side management tools, such as demand response and efficiency programs, and DG resources, such as solar photo-voltaic (PV) installations, small wind turbines, combined heat and power, fuel cells, micro-turbines, and storage devices (e.g., large lithium batteries or grid-connected electric vehicles (EVs)).

 Use of DERs may benefit utilities and their customers by reducing the need for new utility generation assets and ancillary services, allowing utilities to avoid higher transmission costs by reducing peak demand, diminishing air pollution emitted by traditional fossil fuel-fired generation, and assisting utilities in hedging against widespread power outages.

-In its Order No. 2222 issued in September 2020, FERC adopted additional rule changes to facilitate DER participation in organized wholesale markets.
-While the new rules raise jurisdictional and practical concerns arising from such wholesale market participation, FERC significantly mitigated these concerns for most APPA member utilities by establishing an “opt-in” mechanism for small utilities under which DERs located on small utility systems may not participate in organized wholesale markets without the consent of the state or local regulator.
+In Order No. 2222 issued in September 2020, FERC adopted additional rule changes to facilitate DER participation in organized wholesale markets.
+While the new rules raise jurisdictional and practical concerns arising from such wholesale market participation, FERC significantly mitigated these concerns for most public power utilities by establishing an “opt-in” mechanism for small utilities under which DERs located on small utility systems may not participate in organized wholesale markets without the consent of the state or local regulator.

 Congressional and Agency Action

-The Inflation Reduction Act (IRA)(P.L.
-117-169), signed into law in August 2022, made significant changes to energy tax credits, making the existing production tax credit (PTC) and the investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as a direct pay, refundable credit.
+The 2022 Inflation Reduction Act (IRA)(P.L.
+117-169) made significant changes to energy tax credits, making the existing production tax credit and investment tax credit (ITC) available to tax-exempt entities, including public power utilities, as an elective pay, refundable credit.
 It also expanded the ITC to make the credit available to energy storage projects.
-These changes will enable public power utilities to receive tax parity for their investments in DG, as well as for utility-scale investments in clean energy technologies.
+These changes will enable public power utilities to receive tax parity for their investments in DG and utility-scale clean energy technologies.